 The third is the do-nothing choice.
 This is where we make no decision at all and continue with what we’ve always done.
 It’s normally the least favourable decision for us and everyone around us and involves apathy and indifference.
 The exception is when you need more information to help you decide.

 These choices you make all day every day both consciously and subconsciously.
 Often we frequently make subconscious choices that are detrimental to us over and over again because of our "default" programming even if we desire a different outcome.
-We desire weight loss but we make suboptimal food choices or even worse, do nothing at all.
-We desire a better relationship with our colleagues by send a curt email rather than walking over to them and having a conversation.
-We desire greater mental peace but still do nothing to take action to make us feel better or make suboptimal choices that only provide temporary relief - alcohol for example.
+We desire weight loss but we make suboptimal food choices or do nothing at all.
+We desire a better relationship with our colleagues but we send a curt email rather than walking over to them and having a conversation.
+We desire greater mental peace but do nothing to take action to make us feel better, or maybe we make suboptimal choices instead that only provide temporary relief - alcohol for example.

 Lets look at this from a health perspective.
 Lets say that you’re overweight, not sleeping well, had some unpleasant test reports back from the doctors and he’s told you to clean up your act.
 What could you do?

-Choice 1: ignore him, continue living the way we’ve been living, do-nothing different, and watch your health deteriorate until the next trip to the doctors and an even bigger wake up call.
+Choice 1: ignore him, continue living the way you’ve been living, do-nothing different, and watch your health deteriorate until the next trip to the doctors which leads to an even bigger wake up call.

-Choice 2: take some medical drugs or supplements and maybe throw in the odd run every now and then.
+Choice 2: take some medical drugs or supplements and maybe throw in the odd morning jog every now and then.
 A better choice than do-nothing, it’s good to take action, but suboptimal.

 Choice 3: start slowing introducing nutrient dense foods into your diet and replacing the non-supportive foods, look for an exercise plan or sport that you enjoy to get more movement into your life, work on sleep hacks and stress management.
 The optimal choice.

-The key to making any change in your life is to know your values and to become aware of the choices you're making.
+The key to making any kind of positive change in your life is to know your values and to become aware of the choices you're making.
 Everything starts with awareness.
-Combined with understanding of the principals of the 3 choices and framing decisions you have to make in this way will really help steer you to making better choices in future moving from do-nothing -> suboptional -> optimal.
+Combined with understanding of the principals of the 3 choices you can now frame decisions in a way that will really help steer you to making better choices in future moving from do-nothing -> suboptional -> optimal.

 To your health, happiness and longevity,